 Cortina provides both Olympian skiing and an elegant, relaxed après ski.
 If you’ve ever wanted to dine at over 7,000ft, Rifugio Averau obliges.
 Enjoy a home-cooked Italian meal with sweeping views across the magnificent peaks of the Dolomites.
 For an energised evening, head to the Belvedere.
 This chic club has been on the silver screen more than once, and a favourite with fashionable Italians.

-With tramways and chairlifts that take you well over 9,000ft, St Anton has superb slopes.
 Consistently hailed one of the best après ski resorts in Europe, Austrian euro-pop has taken a firm hold here.
 Head to the Krazy Kanguruh for outlandish balcony parties with mountain views, and plenty of specially selected tunes.

 You won’t want to miss an evening in Mooserwirt either.
 Two slogans dominate this bar’s philosophy: ‘The mother of all ski bars’ and ‘Damn good, but damn expensive’.
 It lives up to both.
 Even still, come 4pm the rhythm of ‘The Final Countdown’ can be heard echoing across the mountains, as a call for steins.
 St. Anton really is one of the best party ski resorts in Europe.

 One of the best places for après ski, this gorgeous Swiss resort allures the rich and famous.
 There’s excellent off-piste skiing at Mont Gelé, and Verbier has some glamorous venues where you can unwind after a day slicing through the powder.
 If it’s good enough for Prince William, you know you’re in for a good time at Pub Mont Fort.
 If you’re feeling particularly flush, then head to The Farm Club, which is dubbed the coolest and most prestigious après ski spot in town.

 A great selection of umbrella bars, mountain huts and nightclubs complements a variety of shops and restaurants in Sölden.
 With its well-earned reputation as the wildest party spot in Austria, Sölden has something for everyone, whether you prefer a pub atmosphere at The Grizzly Bear, or the rock and roll Black and Orange Bar.
 If the slopes have exhausted you by mid-afternoon, kick the party off then and there by visiting Mogul Bar, which opens its doors at 4pm.
 Sölden really is one of the best places for après ski in Europe.

 It’s five stars all the way in Zermatt, with luxury hotels and a superb range of mountain restaurants, on top of the 100 options in the village itself.
 This high-end resort has an all-night vibe, with many of its bars and nightclubs open until 3am.
 There’s a great variety here too, with jazz and piano bars, such as the Pink Elephant, to supplement the usual discos and DJs.
 There are also two cinemas to choose from, and live music and folklore concerts take place regularly.